-The above link on privacy-conscious email providers only mentions providers outside of the United States because the US Government has been known to surveil people's emails (thank you Edward Snowden and Glenn Greenwald).
+The above link on privacy-conscious email providers only mentions providers outside of the United States because the US Government has been known to surveil people's emails (thank you Edward Snowden, Laura Poitras, Glenn Greenwald, and everyone else who helped).
 The fact that ProtonMail is located and incorporated in Switzerland (a country outside the jurisdiction of the European Union), is a reason to favor it, but it's important not to overstate this benefit.
 It helps that ProtonMail can only give up our meta-data to Swiss authorities when subpoenaed by Swiss courts, but the end-to-end encryption and zero-access mailboxes are the real reasons why our conversations are protected.

 The Network Effect

 Since ProtonMail doesn't have access to our message data, they're unable to scan our messages and sell targeted ads based on them.
 One might wonder how ProtonMail pays for these free accounts and why.
 In the above video, CTO Bart Butler explains that ProtonMail subsidizes free accounts with the subscriptions of paid users because the value of ProtonMail increases when more people use it.
 This increase in value is known as the Network Effect.

 In addition to the security features, I think the network effect is one of the most important reasons to favor ProtonMail over some other providers even though it's easy to forget.
 Some companies, notably Tutanota, may offer similar end-to-end secure and zero-access email services with other useful features including encryption of the subject line (improved meta-security) and improved search of the message data.
 But their methods of encryption are not interoperable with other secure email providers.

 There are probably three possible scenarios for the future of secure email:

 - Everybody uses the same secure email provider.